praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 * In the Global Variables section, set the Page Name variable using your Page Name data element, then click the **Data Element** icon to open the modal and choose the page Page Name data element.
 * Click **Save to Library and Build**.

-**Note:** Global variables can be set in the extension configuration or in rule actions.
+>[!NOTE]  Global variables can be set in the extension configuration or in rule actions.
 Be aware that when setting variables with the extension configuration, the data layer must be defined before the Launch embed codes.

 ## Send the Page View beacon